vectorsigmaissomewhere/Effective-Python-Second-Edition-Brett-Slatkin/List_And_Dictionaries/item 25 Prefer defaultdict Over setdefault to Handle Missing Items in Internal State.md

 {'Mexico': {'Puerto Vallarta', 'Tulum'}, 'Japna': {'Hukone'}, 'France': {'Aries'}}
 ```

-2 Program to wrao the example above in  a class with helper method to access the dynamic inner state stored in a dictionary
+2 Program to wrap the example above in  a class with helper method to access the dynamic inner state stored in a dictionary

 about the code
 ```text